MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 [!INCLUDE[appliesto-sqlas-all-aas-pbip](includes/appliesto-sqlas-all-aas-pbip.md)]

 Client libraries are necessary for client applications and tools to connect to Analysis Services.
 Microsoft client applications like Power BI Desktop, Excel, SQL Server Management Studio (SSMS), and Analysis Services projects extension for Visual Studio install all three client libraries and update them along with regular application updates.
-Custom client applications also require client libraries are installed.
-Client libraries are updated monthly.
+Custom client applications for Analysis Services may also require one or more of these client libraries to be installed.
+New versions of the client libraries are updated monthly.

 **Important:** Before getting the latest versions, be sure to see [Considerations and limitations](#considerations-and-limitations).